 COUNTRY HOME IN TOWN

-They might take in city rather than rural views from their verandah, but this family remains country at heart.
+They might take in city rather than rural views from their verandah, but this Australian family will always remain country at heart.

 Bronwyn Wruck was a flying instructor based in Moree in northern NSW when she first met her husband-to-be, James.
 His work as a cotton agronomist took them to Tamworth and Toowoomba before both received job offers in Brisbane.
 However, moving to the city for this couple didn’t mean completely forsaking a country lifestyle.
 Rather than buying a typical urban property, they managed to find a somewhat grand, historic home in the inner-city suburb of Lutwyche.
 “When we first viewed the house, we were instantly drawn to it because it was like a big, old country home with high ceilings, VJ walls and huge rooms,” Bronwyn recalls.
 “In fact, it was very much like our house near Toowoomba, minus the rural setting.”